Provider and Aggregator names

-We provide a full list of Europeana's data providers.
-The name of an institution appears on this list only once there is some data ingested.
-Institutions which have not yet finished submitting data do not appear on this list.
+You can find a full list of Europeanas data providers here.
+The name of an institution only appears on this list when we have ingested data and there is something to display on the portal.
+Institutions that have not had their data ingested do not appear on this list.

 What does Europeana do if the aggregator is only temporary (e.g. for the duration of a project)?

 Even if the aggregator is only temporary, the aggregator name should still be entered in the metadata under edm:provider.

 There is a system for tracking and adjusting changes to projects and providers as part of the ingestion process.

 Europeana stipulates there should be only one 'click' between the portal and the object.
 If content providers use an unusual image format which requires a plug-in, with an intermediate page to give users this information, this adds an extra 'click"'between the portal and the content.
 Is this acceptable?

 If a second click is required in order to alert a user to the need for a plug-in, that is acceptable.

 I have supplied metadata in one language.
 Which language will appear during search of the Europeana Portal?